dj-mill/NBA-Score-Predictor/README.md

 # NBA-Score-Predictor

-'''Basic webscraping and statistical methods to predict NBA scores
+Basic webscraping and statistical methods to predict NBA scores